HazyResearch/deepdive/doc/greenplum.md

 Use `gpstop` and `gpstart` to stop / start the Greenplum server at any time.

 ### <a name="parallelgrounding" href="#"></a> Parallel grounding
+<todo>remove this: everything related to gpfdist is now done by db-driver internally</todo>
 [Grounding](overview.md#grounding) is the process of building the factor graph.
 You can enable parallel grounding to speed up the grounding phase, which makes use of Greenplum's parallel file system (gpfdist).
 To use parallel